Hot accretion onto spiral galaxies: the origin of extended and warped HI discs: Summary

-\item The cooling properties of hot CGM suggest that extended \hi\ discs and warps probe the magnitude and orientation of the hot CGM angular momentum (Figs.~\ref{fig:xz_projections_3sims}, \ref{fig:theta_j}).
-This provides a new observational probe of hot CGM kinematics.
-Observed warp angles appear smaller than hot CGM-disc misalignment angles found in simulations (section~\ref{sec:discussion1}).

-\item Warps are long-lived in our simulations, in the sense that warp angles evolve on the same timescale as the ISM angular momentum changes $t_{\rm warp}\approx M_{\rm ISM}/\dot{M}\sim$ a few ${\rm Gyr}$ (Fig.~\ref{fig:theta_j_evolution}).
-We note that our simulations assume constant hot CGM properties, but these are also expected to evolve on $\gtrsim$Gyr timescales once the hot CGM has formed. \end{enumerate}
+\item Warps are long-lived in our simulations, remaining steady at $2-8\,{\rm Gyr}$ (Fig.~\ref{fig:theta_j_evolution}, Fig~\ref{fig:accretion_rate}).
+We note that our simulations assume constant hot CGM properties, but these are expected to evolve on a timescale of several Gyrs once the hot CGM has formed. \end{enumerate}